m4jr0/gameengine/README.md

 ## Description

-The **Comet Game Engine** is a simple software to help building video games in C++.
+The **Comet Game Engine** is a simple software to help create video games in C++.
 Currently, Comet is being developed in my free time as an experimental project: to put it simply, it helps me learn game engine programming in an interesting way.

 ## Quick start